AndreasFerdinand/CloudCopy/README.md

 CloudCopy configure -H <hostname> -U <username> -M
 ```

-If you use the option `-M` CloudCopy promptes you to type the password.
-You cannot pass it directly using a parameter!
+If you use the option `-M` CloudCopy promptes you to type the password. **It is not possible to provide the password as an argument to this option**

 **ATTENTION**: Passwords are only encrypted on Windows machines!